Skip to content

 Is University of New Hampshire at Manchester Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of University of New Hampshire at Manchester earn a median of $66,479, roughly in line with national averages for graduates.
+Ten years out, alumni of University of New Hampshire at Manchester earn a median of $66,479, roughly in line with the national average for college graduates.

 $53,671